vippsas/vipps-ecom-api/vipps-ecom-api.md

 For mobile and desktop browsers, integration is handled by Vipps using the Vipps landing page.

-The merchant needs to provide a valid `fallBack` URI.
+The merchant needs to provide a valid `fallBack` URL.
 When Vipps has completed the operation, the `fallBack` URL will be opened in the browser.
 To maintain the session, the merchant can pass along a session identifier in the `fallBack` URL.

 ### App-switch on iOS

 1. The Vipps app on iOS requires a URL scheme in order to support app-switch.
-2. The merchant need to pass the URI Scheme of app into `fallBack` URL the in Vipps backend API.
+2. The merchant need to pass the URL Scheme of app into `fallBack` URL the in Vipps backend API.
 3. The merchant will open the URL received from Vipps backend API.
 4. Once the operation in the Vipps app is completed, Vipps will open the URL specified in `fallBack` URL.
 5. The merchant app should query the ecom API for updated status on the payment once user returns from the Vipps app.